 - Correspond with customers and/or vendors regarding bids proposals, requisitions, purchase orders, price changes, adjustments, change orders and/or amendments.

-- Produce weekly and monthly reports for the Procurement Manager, including expiring contracts, expiring insurance policies, status reports of activities achieved, and evaluation results of bids and proposals.
+- Produce bi-weekly and/or monthly reports for the Procurement Manager, including expiring contracts, expiring insurance policies, status reports of activities achieved, and evaluation results of bids and proposals.

 - Notify each department of expiring contracts associated with their area three (3) months prior to expiration and follow up on status.

 - Respond to internal and external inquiries related to assigned procurement work; through telephone calls, memos, provisions of formal letters or DHC forms.

 - Establish and maintain electronic and hard copy files for assigned work.

 - Assist in conducting review of procurement activities completed by DHC staff and/or Alternative Management entities as needed.

 - Reasonable familiarity and/or knowledge of Public Sector Procurement Principals; knowledge of HUD, and other federal, state, and local policies, procedures, and regulations related to public procurement and/or Uniform Commercial Code.